harrison-anth/sc_msi_legacy/README.md

 Also included in this repository are the raw results (MSI scores, summary statistics, etc.).
 To access the distributable version of the SC-MSI pipeline visit https://github.com/harrison-anth/sc_msi

+Note: Each directory in this repository might have a deprecated code or files folder.
+These, while useful to archive, were not used in the final results for the manuscript.

 ## Information on directories and files in this repository

 ### conda_envs
 Contains all conda environments and Snakemake profiles

-atomic.yml -- used for any R code that requires scATOMIC to be run seurat.yml -- used for any R code that involves Seurat objects slurm_executor_profile -- contains settings for using the SLURM executor plugin with Snakemake
+atomic.yml -- used for any R code that requires scATOMIC to be run

+seurat.yml -- used for any R code that involves Seurat objects

+slurm_executor_profile -- contains settings for using the SLURM executor plugin with Snakemake

 ### images